The Secret Commonwealth: Plot

 Marcel Delamare, Lyra's uncle and an ambitious Magisterium cardinal, learns that rose oil allows people to see Dust.
-He enlists the help of a young alethometrist, Olivier Bonneville (son of Gerard Bonneville) to find Lyra, but Bonneville defies him and sets off without authority.
+He enlists the help of a young alethiometrist, Olivier Bonneville (son of Gerard Bonneville) to find Lyra, but Bonneville defies him and sets off without authority.

 Covertly attending a Magisterium congress in Geneva, Malcolm speaks to the philosopher Simon Talbot, without realising he has been recognised.
 Using the congress as a pretext, Delamare seizes ultimate power for himself.
 Malcolm learns that the "men from the mountains" are funded by pharmaceutical companies intent on controlling the supply of rose oil.

 Pantalaimon confronts the author Gottfried Brande at his home in Wittenberg, but is forced to leave when Brande pointedly ignores him.
 He is caught by Bonneville, but manages to escape when Bonneville is briefly arrested by Magisterium agents.
 Pan meets a young refugee named Nur Huda el-Wahabi who has lost her dæmon, and they travel together to the Blue Hotel.

 Lyra journeys across Europe and the East, following the addresses in Hassall's notebook and aided by Oakley Street and a loose collective of people who have been separated from their own dæmons.
 In Smyrna, Lyra is helped to adopt a disguise, and Malcolm just misses her.
 He is shot in the hip by a Magisterium agent, but is able to continue with difficulty.
 Lyra is sexually assaulted by some soldiers as she takes a train to Seleukeia.
 On arrival, she hires a guide, Abdel Ionides, to take her through the desert to the isolated area of ruins known as the Blue Hotel.

 Bonneville, who has been tracking Lyra, is about to shoot her when he is prevented by Ionides who advises him to "leave her alive for now" as she will be the key to a great treasure to be found three thousand miles to the East.
 Lyra is greeted by Nur Huda, who tells her that "we have been waiting for you."
 The novel ends "To be concluded..."